 If you want to start xterm always in unicode, just add this to .Xresources or .Xdefaults (for sake of simplicity I will always refer only to .Xdefaults):

 There is one thing, you need to set correct codepage for your font which is iso10646.
 Google this, if you want more information, but in short - ISO 10646 is “simplified” Unicode.

 You can use xfontsel to select appropriate font, just choose the second latest star and set it to iso10646.
 But if you don’t want to bother with font searching, install Terminus font (every single distribution has this one) and use

 Make sure the last part is set to “1”, this makes sure it’s UNICODE font.

 By default xterm does support 256 colors.
 In any modern distribution, it will likely start in the 256 colors mode, so you really do not need to change anything.
-To see what is your status just do this:
+To see what is your status, just execute the following command within xterm:

 # echo $TERM xterm-256color

 Note: Never set TERM variable manually, always let your terminal set it.
 Overriding this variable means there is something wrong with your xterm setup.